top of page

 What is Vata Dosha?

-Before we dive into an Ayurvedic Approach to Soothing Vata and Anxiety let’s discuss what Vata Dosha is.
+Before delving into an Ayurvedic Approach to Calming Vata and Anxiety, let's explore the Vata dosha.

-We have a predominant dosha or perhaps a combination.
-Knowing your doshic picture will empower you to make the correct and healthiest choices for you, thereby enabling you to live a more balanced life.
+Everyone has a dominant dosha or a combination thereof.
+Understanding your doshic profile will empower you to make informed and healthy decisions, leading to a more harmonious life.

 Vata Dosha is comprised of the elements of air and ether.